 Movies that came from these issues of Astounding Stories include The Day the Earth Stood Still and The Thing, among others.

 As for condition, overall this is a nice set.
-A small handful are G, with the rest rating higher.
-This is a clean, eminently readable set of one of the most significant fiction magazines ever published.
+A small handful are VG, the rest rating higher, with most graded a F. This is a clean, eminently readable set of one of the most significant fiction magazines ever published.